MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-windows-offline.md

 ---

-# Offline installation instructions for R Server 9.x for Windows
+# Offline installation for R Server 9.1 for Windows

 By default, installers connect to Microsoft download sites to get required and updated components.
 If firewall restrictions or constraints on internet access prevent the installer from reaching these sites, you can use an internet-connected device to download files, transfer files to an offline server, and then run setup.